MicrosoftDocs/azure-devops-docs/docs/migrate/migration-import.md

 >
 > If the data migration tool doesn't display a warning, use the DACPAC method described in this step.

 [DACPAC](/sql/relational-databases/data-tier-applications/data-tier-applications) is a feature of SQL Server that allows databases to be packaged into a single file and deployed to other instances of SQL Server.
 A DACPAC file can also be restored directly to Azure DevOps Services, so you can use it as the packaging method for getting your collection's data in the cloud.

 > [!IMPORTANT]
-> When you use SqlPackage.exe, you must use the .NET Framework version of SqlPackage.exe to prepare the DACPAC.
+> - When you use SqlPackage.exe, you must use the .NET Framework version of SqlPackage.exe to prepare the DACPAC.
 The MSI Installer must be used to install the .NET Framework version of SqlPackage.exe.
 Do not use the dotnet CLI or .zip (Windows .NET 6) versions of SqlPackage.exe because those versions may generate DACPACs that are incompatible with Azure DevOps Services.
+> - Version 161 of SqlPackage encrypts database connections by default and might not connect.
+If you receive a login process error, add `;Encrypt=False;TrustServerCertificate=True` to the connection string of the SqlPackage statement.

 Download and install SqlPackage.exe using the latest MSI Installer from the [SqlPackage release notes](/sql/tools/sqlpackage/release-notes-sqlpackage).